 Have you met Gonzo ... ultralight pilot extraordinaire?
-He originally hails from somewhere way southeast of Pelion (and South Carolina) and came to the city because he heard about our club through "the grapevine".
+He originally hails from somewhere way southeast of South Carolina and came to the city of Pelion because he heard about our chapter "through the grapevine".

 Gonzo aspires to become an ultralight pilot and felt it prudent to get an hour or two of in-depth flight training prior to his competition in the "race for space" and the $10 million X-prize.
 (Editor's Note: Unfortunately, Burt Rutan and Mike Neville beat him to it.)